Artificial heart valve: Bioprosthetic tissue valves

 Bioprosthetic valves are usually made from animal tissue (heterograft/xenograft) attached to a metal or polymer support.
 Bovine (cow) tissue is most commonly used, but some are made from porcine (pig) tissue.
 The tissue is treated to prevent rejection and calcification.

 Alternatives to animal tissue valves are sometimes used, where valves are used from human donors, as in aortic homografts and pulmonary autografts.
 An aortic homograft is an aortic valve from a human donor, retrieved either after their death or from a heart that is removed to be replaced during a heart transplant.
 A pulmonary autograft, also known as the Ross procedure, is where the aortic valve is removed and replaced with the patient's own pulmonary valve (the valve between the right ventricle and the pulmonary artery).
 A pulmonary homograft (a pulmonary valve taken from a cadaver) is then used to replace the patient's own pulmonary valve.
 This procedure was first performed in 1967 and is used primarily in children, as it allows the patient's own pulmonary valve (now in the aortic position) to grow with the child.

 Advantages of bioprosthetic heart valves

 Bioprosthetic valves are less likely than mechanical valves to cause blood clots, so do not require lifelong anticoagulation.
-As a result, people with bioprosthetic valves have a lower risk of bleeding that those with mechanical valves.
+As a result, people with bioprosthetic valves have a lower risk of bleeding than those with mechanical valves.